mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 Results
 -------

   **EXPECTATIONS SECTION**

   (without QoS features, like shorter SIFS and TXOP). **TODO**

   The WPAN traffic is significantly smaller than the Wifi traffic in this scenario. **TODO**

   It is expected that there will be collisions between the different technologies, due to the different timing parameters.
 Regarding channel access, the Wifi might be more dominant, not giving the chance for WPAN to gain the channel.
   As such, with the default parameters, the Wifi might starve the WPAN.
   The WPAN might be wasting energy for unsuccessful transmissions.
   The Wifi might overpower the WPAN, so the Wifi transmissions are received correctly even when there is interference from the WPAN.

   **TODO: expectations here (?)**

   - different tx power (and consequences)
   - contention (and requirements for such)
   - transmissions are not protected cross technology
   - different timing parameters (and what timing parameters)
   - different transmission duration
-- hidden node protection doesnt work
+  - hidden node protection doesnt work -> there are no hidden nodes here
   - different traffic

+We expect that the Wifi and WPAN nodes can coexist cooperatively, as they both feature CCA and backoff.
+There is contention...

+It is expected that the Wifi and WPAN nodes can coexist cooperatively.
+Both feature CCA and backoff, so there is contention between the nodes of the two technologies.
+However, protection mechanisms in each don't work in the other; the transmissions are not not protected cross-technology, so as the acks.
+It is likely happen that they start transmitting during each others' acks.
+Also, there is no CCA before sending the ack in both.

+Different traffic, different timing, different duration.
+They might be able to receive the transmissions correctly (?)(is it working correctly?)

 The simulation can be run by choosing the ``Coexistence`` configuration from omnepp.ini.
 It looks like the following when the simulation is run: